How To Get Rid of Damp – The Big Guide

 A sign of condensation - black mould on the ceiling

-A sign of condensation - water droplets and black mould caused by puddles on window sill
+A sign of condensation - water droplets and black mould caused by puddles on windowsill

-How do I Stop Condensation?
+How Do I Stop Condensation?

-- Create less moisture – put lids on pans when cooking, add cold water before hot water when running a bath, dry clothes outdoors or in a room with a humidity controlled extractor fan, avoid drying damp clothes on warm radiators
+- Create less moisture – put lids on pans when cooking, add cold water before hot water when running a bath, dry clothes outdoors or in a room with a humidity-controlled extractor fan, avoid drying damp clothes on warm radiators.

-- A fungicidal Mould Wash
+- PermaPROTECT Mould Wash Concentrate

 Further Reading on Condensation

-What is Penetrating Damp?
+What Is Penetrating Damp?

 Your home may be suffering from penetrating damp if you can identify any of the following symptoms:

-- Damp and blotchy stains on plaster work
+- Damp and blotchy stains on plasterwork

 - Cracks or holes in mortar joints, renders and masonry surfaces